Frequently asked questions

 “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.”

-• A resident complains about the behaviour of another resident.
-This would be dealt with under Anti-Social Behaviour
+• A resident complains about the behaviour of another.
+This would be dealt with under TCT’s anti-social behaviour policy.

 • Complaints made by TCT staff – these are dealt with under the grievance procedure through HR.